-That day in Capernaum, Jesus gives them all the opportunity to make an important choice - one that will affect their lives forever.
+Jesus gives all people the opportunity to make an important choice - one that will affect their lives forever.
 Jesus went on to say, "This is why I told you that no one can come to me unless the Father has enabled them."
 From this time many of his disciples turned back and no longer followed him."
-We need to remember that the term disciple means follower - not the Apostles.
+Some people will interpret this as 'the elect.'
+Every November, we go to a voting booth and we make choices.
+You made 'elections.'
+That is the 'elect.'
+The people who make the choice to follow Jesus.
+The ones who have felt on their hearts that God was calling them - but then you have to make the choice - the choice is yours!
+"From this time many of his disciples turned back and no longer followed him."
+The commitment was not real.
+It was kind of interesting to see what this man was doing, and if it didn't line up with what you were looking for then - boom - you were gone.
+Remember that the term disciple means follower - which is more than just the Apostles.
 Jesus has an important question for them - the Twelve Apostles.
 Look at verse 67, Jesus asks them: "You do not want to leave too, do you?"
 We know the choice they make - even Judas, but Simon Peter, the leader answers Jesus, "Lord, to whom shall we go?
 You have the words of eternal life.
 We believe and know that you are the Holy One of God."
-The Holy One of God is like saying the Messiah, the Anointed One, the Christ.
+The Holy One of God is saying that Jesus is the Messiah, the Anointed One, the Christ.
 Our Gospel reading ends there - but Jesus has an answer for him and all of the twelve, "Have I not chosen you, the Twelve?
 Yet one of you is a devil!"
 (He meant Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray him.)"
 He knew that!

 Let's go back and look at what Jesus said a little earlier - as He was telling them "What if you see the Son of Man ascend to where he was before!
 The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you - they are full of the Spirit and life.
-I believe that Jesus is telling them that they need to come to terms with the fact that that the One who is speaking to them is equally at home in heaven and on earth.
-He is a citizen of both.
-He is, after all, the Word made flesh - God Incarnate.
+I believe that Jesus is telling them that they need to come to terms with the fact that that the One who is right in front of them and speaking to them is equally at home in heaven and on earth.
+He is a citizen of both heaven and earth.
+He is the Word made flesh - God Incarnate.
 And so, doesn't it make sense that this flesh, and this blood, are somehow miraculous vehicles of the inner life of the Word.
 The bread by itself, of course, would be irrelevant, as verse 63 says, but when the Holy Spirit comes upon it, the miracle takes place - and as we believe - it becomes the Real Presence of Christ.
-(That is one reason why we, as Anglicans chose to worship this way.)
+Last Sunday, I went through all of the different worship forms and Holy Communion in Christianity.
+(That is one reason why we, as Anglicans choose to worship this way - we believe that there is bread and wine at the table - but the Holy Spirit does something which we cannot explain) Trust me I have felt it - it is not these hands that do anything - it is the Holy Spirit.
+We choose to worship this way.